sydneysimmons/Self-Attention-Attribution/README.md

 ## Head Pruning:

-Knowing the attribution scores (from ATTATTR method) for each head in the multi-head attention mechanism, some heads can then be pruned if they are not important to the model output.
-This will allow for better model computation with the same accuracy.
+If we know the attribution scores (from ATTATTR method) for each head in the multi-head attention mechanism, some heads can then be pruned if they are not important to the model output.
+This will allow for better model computation with limited change to the model accuracy.

 <img width="632" alt="Screen Shot 2022-10-28 at 2 45 32 PM" src="https://user-images.githubusercontent.com/89158606/198719755-2c394309-02d2-41dc-8db6-d1e6a8a3e460.png">